 If you are not familiar with modules, check out Ansible - Getting Started with Modules.

-The known_hosts module is used to append an SSH servers public certificates to a known_hosts file.
-In this example, an SSH key is appended to John Doe's known_hosts file on each managed node the play is run against.
+known_hosts can be used to append an SSH servers SSH key to a clients known hosts file.
+In this example, an SSH key is appended to /home/john.doe/.ssh/known_hosts2.

 ---